jeremiah3643/bangazon-llc/orientation/exercises/13_BAG_OF_LOOT.md

 # Bag o' Loot

-This exercises will help with your comprehension of [command line parameters](http://www.pythonforbeginners.com/argv/more-fun-with-sys-argv).
+This exercise requires the use of [command line parameters](http://www.pythonforbeginners.com/argv/more-fun-with-sys-argv).
+It also touches on many of the things you've learned up to this point in Python and SQL.
+It's  good measure of your comfort level with the server-side concepts you'll need to understand before we move on to building applications with Django

 ## Setup